-Now let's focus on the devices for processing payments.
+Now it is time to focus on the devices for processing payments.
 These devices are sometimes referred to as pin entry devices (PED) or points of interaction (POI), but we call them terminals.

 Choose the terminals that you want to use.
-Adyen has a wide range of terminal models for different business needs, but keep in mind that for standalone use the terminal must have a built-in printer.
+Adyen has a wide range of terminal models for different business needs, but keep in mind that for compliance reasons a standalone terminal must have a built-in printer.

-- When you know what terminals you want, it's time to order a test card and one or more terminals for testing.
+- When you know what terminals you want, it is time to order a test card and one or more terminals for testing.